BrendanFDMoore/fancy-footwork/src/content/cms-driven-pages.md

 </code></pre>

 Notes:
-- Check declared routes
+- Check routes we've defined for `react-redux-router`
+- This evaluates the path against all our "fixed" pages like Products, Checkout, or the Store Locator
-- We don't have many routes because we have so many CMS pages
+- We don't have very many routes here because we have so many custom CMS pages
-- `/women` doesn't match, so render the `<DynamicPage />` component
+- `/women` doesn't match any known routes, so it gets caught by the wildcard and we render the `<DynamicPage />` component

 ---